 Many students in the School of Social and Behavioral Sciences earn their associate degree at Casper College and then transfer to a four-year institution.
 Some of this through Casper College's University Partnerships Program, which offers bachelor's, master's, and even doctoral degrees through 15 partner universities.
 Many also transfer to the University of Wyoming at Casper, located in the Casper College Student Union and University of Wyoming Building.

 Unique opportunities for students in the School of Social and Behavior Sciences:

 - Foreign Relations — join the Casper Committee on Foreign Relations; attend bimonthly dinners with speakers; participate in a trip to Washington D.C.

 - Environmental Sociology — Trip to Teton Science School.

-- Diversity in Education (EDCI 2250) — Service learning trips from Pine Lodge, WY; to Belize.
+- Diversity in Education (EDCI 2250) — Service learning trips from Pine Lodge, Wyoming, to Belize.

 - Forensics — Compete in forensics tournaments, where the national event has been held in such places as Cleveland, Ohio, and Denver, Colorado, and the international event has been held in Barcelona, Spain; and Paris, France.

-- Paralegal — Mock trial with St. Anthony's 5th grade class.
+- Paralegal — Mock trial with St. Anthony's fifth-grade class.